 You can obtain a vacating notice from the reception desk of any of our offices or you can download it from the link at the bottom of this page.
-If you are tenant with our Campbelltown office you can use the online vacating notice found here.
-If you hold the keys to the premises longer than the notice period indicated on your vacating notice rent will be charged up until (and including) the day you return the keys.
+If you are tenant with our Campbelltown office you can use the online vacating notice.
+If you hold the keys to the premises longer than the notice period indicated on your vacating notice, rent will be charged up until (and including) the day you return the keys.

 You are encouraged to be there at the time we conduct this inspection, as we will be comparing the condition of the property at the time of this inspection with the condition of the premises at the time you entered the Residential Tenancy Agreement.

-The Rental Bond Board takes from 2 to 6 weeks to return your bond by post or directly into your bank account.
+The Rental Bond Board takes from two to six weeks to return your bond by post or directly into your bank account.

 Current legislation requires each property to have a working smoke alarm.
-As the tenant your responsibility is to ensure the alarm is in working order at all times.
-Please test your alarm regularly and certainly no less than every 3 months.
+As the tenant, your responsibility is to ensure the alarm is in working order at all times.
+Please test your alarm regularly and certainly no less than every three months.
 If your smoke alarm is battery operated you are responsible to ensure batteries that run flat are immediately replaced with new ones.

-Should anything be a problem whilst you are living at the property, please do not hesitate to call us – we would love to help you
+Should anything be a problem while you are living at the property, please do not hesitate to call us – we would love to help you.